Kyiv Day and Night: Soundtracks

-Soundtrack production for Kyiv Day and Night was began prior its release around 2015, while some are independently taken from several Ukrainian artists, such as Bahroma, Onuka, and O.Torvald.
-Karina Havryliuk and Oleksandr Ozolin, who were part of cast member, contributed to soundtrack.
-Their singles "Мой мир" (My World) and "S.M.I.L.A" respectively gained widespread attention in Ukraine.
+Soundtrack production for Kyiv Day and Night began before its release around 2015.
+Some tracks were independently taken from several Ukrainian artists, such as Bahroma, Onuka, and O.Torvald.
+Karina Havryliuk and Oleksandr Ozolin, who were part of the cast, also contributed to the soundtrack.
+Their singles "Мой мир" (My World) and "S.M.I.L.A" gained widespread attention in Ukraine.

 O.Torvald

-The series main theme soundtrack "Киев Днем и Ночью" was performed by Ukrainian band O.Torvald and premiered as their single on February 14, 2016.
+The series' main theme "Киев Днем и Ночью" was performed by Ukrainian band O.Torvald and premiered as their single on February 14, 2016.
 The song was written by band members Yevhen Halych and Denys Myzyuk.
 Inspired by punk rock, the music video was released on May 4, 2016, and depicts the band singing in a film studio.
 The band frontman Yevhen kisses a girl (portrayed by Taisiia-Oksana Shchuruk) inside the car and exits.
 In the middle of video, scenes from the first episode shown.
 At the last bridge, the cast members assemble with the band and cheeringly dance, while accessing musical instruments.
 In the last scene, the camera then unfolds the first scene of Yevhen kiss the girl and he observes Sasha's raccoon moving beneath the car and blinks his eyes.

 Karina Havryliuk

-Karina Havryliuk covered another soundtrack called "Мой мир" (My World) on December 5, 2016. "Мой мир" hook is reminiscent to Eurythmics' 1983 song "Sweet Dreams (Are Made of This)".
+Karina Havryliuk covered another track called "Мой мир" (My World) on December 5, 2016. "Мой мир" hook is reminiscent to Eurythmics' 1983 song "Sweet Dreams (Are Made of This)".
 In the lyrics, Karina expresses her empowerment among her friends, exploration to the world, and self-esteem in her life.
 It also empowered with liberty, arrogance, excessively proud contempt towards her friends as described in the first verse: "I don't need your caresses, I know for sure there is no love.
 In this city people generally do not get offended, and people seize upon opportunities that are made available to them.
 To Belle's friend I am for myself, luxurious style is my destiny".

 The music video was released on March 27, 2017, through a channel account.
 In the music video, Karina appears semi-nude to pose photography in studio.
 The video also shows a house party in the apartment while all her friends presented.
 When she shouts, the party-goers pauses, and she begins roaming and destroying objects including breaking wine glass, spilling water to Bohdan's face and wearing a cone to Oksana's head.
 In the final scene, she is shown shedding eye shadow tears at the party and leaving the studio.
 The song also marks Karina's appearance in the series.